The Bachelor's Beat

-The Bachelor's Beat was a paid-circulation, tabloid-style weekly newspaper published in Las Vegas, Nevada, United States.
+The Bachelor's Beat (commonly referred to as The Beat) was a paid-circulation, tabloid-style weekly newspaper published in Las Vegas, Nevada, United States.

 Its content centered on local events, bands and clubs.
 It also contained editorials and commentary critical of local politicians.

+History

 The paper started in 1964 (several years before the much larger New Times got their start).
 The Beat, as it is referred to, was initially distributed free in bars and restaurants.
 The newsrack price was 25 cents.